kiriarf/CV/README.md

 | **BruhBook**                 | A CRUD app with basic social media features, such as adding posts                 | Ruby on Rails, React, PostgreSQL, Travis CI/CD, Heroku |
 | **Bank**                     | A basic banking app done as a practice tech test                                  | NodeJS, Jest, ESLint (airbnb) |

+## Skills

+#### I Can Learn Anything Quickly

+Due to the lack of a technical background, I have encountered a steep learning curve in the early months of my time as a consultant, yet, with each new project and each new tool that I picked up, I have seen my expertise and understanding of data solutions grow.
+Starting with developing unsophisticated reports in Power BI and Tableau, I have gained foundational knowledge of relational data models and the best practices of data visualisation, which has helped me to move onto complex data engineering and cloud architecture projects within several months.

+Although economics is a vastly different discipline to programming, self-study and research skills that I gained with my degree are highly transferable and will aid me in overcoming any learning challenge, which is called for by the nature of work as a developer, where one has to develop continuously and stay up-to-date with the industry.
+Finally, during my experience at Makers I could really stress-test my learning skills as the program was highly intensive.
+I believe that one of my successes was focussing my efforts on learning and applying the fundamental concepts in programming, such as OOP and TDD.
+With these skills at my disposal, I got more confident with Ruby and later JavaScript, as well as any other technologies I needed for my projects.

+#### Analytical Skills
+some stuff about working with data some stuff about uni and maybe internship maybe planning under here what where when and other problem solving

+#### Client Service
+people skills are important
+i worked in retail and hospitality with success

+#### Planning
+helps to execute better - example being catchme server + web

+#### I Can Work in a Team
+TG
+Makers

 ## Experience